 Jeffrey Miller, P.E., CPIM, SCOR-P, CS&OP is founder and managing principal of Productivity Engineering Services LLC (www.pessolutions.com) – a professional industrial engineering and operations management consultancy driving business performance improvement for clients.
 Miller has more than 30 years of “real-world” experience helping manufacturing companies of all sizes in a variety of industries including automotive, outdoor power products, bicycle, industrial machinery, heavy equipment, helicopter, consumer goods, distribution/logistics, and general manufacturing/industrial products, make their operations leaner and more productive.
 He earned a Master’s and a Bachelor of Science degree in Industrial and Systems Engineering from the University of Michigan and is certified in Production and Inventory Management (CPIM) by APICS and certified in Lean Manufacturing by the University of Michigan College of Engineering Center for Professional Development.
 Email: jmiller@PESsolutions.com

-4 thoughts on “How to Design a Lean Storeroom Layout for Your Job Shop: A Perfect 10 Methodology – Part 2
+This article titled “How to Design a Lean Storeroom: A Perfect 10 Methodology – Part 2” also appeared in the New Equipment Digest.

 Lookіng throᥙɡh this post reminds me of my previous roommate!